 /my-tools, but the process is essentially the same for any of the other options.

 A window will appear asking how you would like to register your tool, workflow, or service.
 Select

 + Manage Dockstore Installation on GitHub.
 You’ll then be redirected to GitHub where you can select which repositories can be accessed by the GitHub app.

 You’ll then be redirected to GitHub where you can grant the app access to specific repositories within whatever organization you are installing into.
 Note that GitHub treats your username as its own “organization.”
 For instance, my GitHub username is aofarrel.
 If I want to install the GitHub App so it could access aofarrel/mycoolrepo, I would choose the first option here.

-After selection of an organization, you can select whether to give access to all repositories or only select ones.
+After selection of an organization, you can select whether to give access to all current and future repositories or only select ones.
 If the organization you choose is intended to be just for Dockstore tools/workflows/services, you may want to allow access to all repositories.
 Otherwise, it is may be more intuitive to select only certain repositories.
 Click save and you will be taken back to the page you started on in Dockstore – either

 /my-services, depending where you started.

 The GitHub user who first adds a workflow onto Dockstore must correspond to a user on Dockstore.

 You should now see the organization and the repositories you chose to keep track of in the “unpublished” tab.
 Here’s an example involving

 A note on permissions when installing the Dockstore GitHub App to a GitHub organization